To Prove Four Color Theorem: Generalizable Coloring of book-1 Graph

 The $k=5$ case of hadwiger conjecture states that if a graph has no $K_5$ minor, it is $4$-colorable.
 An alternative way to prove it is to prove a planar graph which has no $K_5$ minor is $4$-colorable.
 We show many coloring constraints can be satisfied for coloring an outerplanar graph in this paper.
 In fact, such a methodology can be used on planar graphs which is promising leading to four color theorem or even arbitrary $k$ of hadiwiger conjecture.

 Follow-up work has been done.
 In~\cite{WeiyaNote2}, a perimeter trace in planar graph is defined similarly as for outerplanar graph and is proved to be boundary of an outer face.
-Also a similar result as Lemma~\ref{keep-structure-after-reducing} has been proved, hence the induction method used in proof of Theorem~\ref{proof-of-outerplanar-regularity} can be applied for planar graph.
-What is more interesting, the extended subgraph in Definition~\ref{extend-original-graph}is an union of path graphs in outerplanar graph, while it is an outerplanar graph in planar graph.
-The next step to do generalization is to well define similar but more complex rules of collection-constraints and division-constraints on planar graph.
+Also a similar result as Theorem~\ref{keep-structure-after-reducing} has been proved, hence the induction method used in proof of Theorem~\ref{proof-of-outerplanar-regularity} can be applied for planar graph.
+More interesting, the extended subgraph in Definition~\ref{extend-original-graph} is an union of path graphs ($k_2$ subdivision) in outerplanar graph by Observation~\ref{structure-of-constraint-graph}, while it is an outerplanar graph in planar graph.
+By expanding the consistency and inconsistency to $4$ colors, mapping perimeter trace in outerplanar graph to the unbounded face in planar graph, and the $G_{ct}\setminus G$ from $k_2$ subdivision to the outerplanar graph, we can show that a planar graph can be colored with $4$ colors with satisfying extra constraints.
+More details can be found at~\cite{WeiyaNote4}.